Short Beaked Echidna

 They lack teeth and as such food is ground against a plate or spine in their mouth.
 They produce lots of saliva to ensure the insects they eat can not escape.

 Short beaked echidnas can be found throughout Australia and Southern New Guniea.
 In Australia they can be found across the whole of the continent including Tasmania.

 The short beaked echidna will live in many of the different habitats in these countries.
 Some of their preferred areas to live are deserts, scrubland or forests which have many logs filled with termites.

 They create a home range though they will often tolerate other echidnas in this space.
 The size of this range is highly variable from as much as 9ha (22acres) up to 90ha (222acres).

 The short beaked echidna will live a solitary lifestyle till July when they will come together so they can mate with the breeding season lasting till August.
 A train of up to 10 males will follow the female for up to 4 weeks until she decides to mate with one of them.

 The echidna is a unique marsupial as it lays eggs.
 This means it is known as a monotreme.
 It is one of only 2 egg-laying marsupials in the world.
 The egg is deposited directly into the pouch of the echidna.
-After 10 days the egg will hatch and a tiny puggle which is only 1.5cm in length.
+It feels leathery on the outside.
+After 10 days the egg will hatch and a tiny puggle which is only 1.5cm (0.59in) in length is born.

 The puggle spends its first 53 days of life inside the pouch.
 At the 53 days mark the first spines will begin to break through and the mother will deposit it into a burrow to which she returns at 7 to 10 days intervals to provide it with food.
 This continues until 7 months of age where they can venture out on their own.